matheusperches/cryprototype/README.md

 ## Code snippets (full code available inside Code -> Components -> FlightController.cpp

-### Axis maps, organizing their information to be used by the flight system
+### Axis maps and flight parameters, organizing their information to be used by the flight system
 ```c++
 enum class AxisType
 {